4-point-0/aeternity-snap/README.md

 **Add Snap:** https://aeternity-snap.vercel.io

+# Important

+To use this dapp you need to install [Metamask Flask](https://metamask.io/flask/).
+This version of metamask needs to be installed in a separate browser which doesn't have the regular Metamask installed.

 🔄 Metamask doesn't automatically offer to install the new version, you need to do it manually:

 1. Open metamask